Geometric Optimization and IPA-Induced Dispersion Tuning in Solid-Core Photonic Crystal Fibers: Introduction

 The categorization of PCFs is based on their light confinement mechanism, namely index guiding and photonic bandgap \cite{Russell:2003, Joannopoulos2008}.
 Index-guiding PCFs have a core with a higher average refractive index than the cladding, typically achieved with air holes in the cladding material.
 This leads to strong confinement suitable for nonlinear optical devices.
 This guiding is based on total internal reflection (TIR) like traditional fibers with lower loss \cite{Kuhlmey:02}.
 Photonic bandgap PCFs, conversely, utilize microstructured cladding to create a photonic bandgap, enabling light confinement in lower-index or hollow cores \cite{broeng:99, bjarklev2003photonic, Smith2003}.

 Bandgap guiding in PCFs is based on the photonic bandgap effect, where the photonic crystal structure creates a range of wavelengths that cannot propagate through the crystal.
 This is achieved by arranging air holes in a regular pattern around the fiber core, allowing for a lower refractive index core.
-Hollow-core photonic crystal fibers (HC-PCFs) contrast sharply with traditional fibers, where light is guided by a high-index core, resulting in increased loss.
-In HC-PCFs, the photonic band gap prevents light from propagating in the cladding, effectively trapping and guiding it in the core.
-This mechanism is beneficial for high-power transmission applications, as it minimizes interaction with the fiber material, reducing loss \cite{Knight:98.2, Barkou:99, Broeng:99.2, Laude:05}.
+Hollow-core photonic crystal fibers (HC-PCFs) differ from traditional fibers in guiding mechanism.
+However, conventional fibers generally exhibit lower transmission loss in standard telecom windows compared to HC-PCFs \cite{Knight:98.2, Barkou:99, Broeng:99.2, Laude:05}.

 Index-guiding (IG) PCFs guide light along the fiber core because it cannot cross into the lower-index cladding due to total internal reflection (TIR), similar to standard optical fibers.
 IG PCFs are widely used in applications requiring control over dispersion and nonlinearity, such as supercontinuum generation or gas sensors.
 Hybrid PCFs incorporate both guiding mechanisms simultaneously \cite{Birks:97, Hansen:01, Mou:20, Amin:21, Cerqueira:06}.